 Pros of Infinite Scroll

-• Improved behavioral factors.
+- Improved behavioral factors.
 Infinite Scroll has become popular due to widespread use in social media.
 It makes a person dive into the information stream and forget about time.
 The site seems to “challenge” the visitor and say: “Stay longer!
 We have a bunch of fascinating posts and even more cat videos.”
 To get a reward, you don’t have to wait for the page to load.
+This behavior is a key advantage of infinite scroll UX patterns.

 Infinite Scroll offers many benefits, but web designers must carefully consider when to use it.
-Employing additional software tools may be crucial to maximize its advantages and ensure a seamless user experience.
+Employing additional software tools may be crucial to maximizing its advantages and ensuring a seamless user experience.

 Cons of Infinite Scroll

-• Ineffective footers.
+- Ineffective footers.
 Infinite scroll makes the footer inefficient at the bottom of the page, pushing it away from the viewer with new content.
-The links that typically are in the footer (Contact Us, Privacy Policy, About Us) become unreachable, so make sure to duplicate them in the header.
+The links that are typically located in the footer (Contact Us, Privacy Policy, About Us) become unreachable, so make sure to duplicate them in the header.

 Load More

-The “Load More button at the bottom of the page allows you to see other results according to your search.
+The “Load More” AJAX button at the bottom of the page allows you to see other results according to your search and ensures seamless content loading without a refresh.

 Where to use Load More?